EnderGamingFilms/EnderLibs/README.md

 # Installation for Development

-EnderLibs is a standalone plugin, so you will need to install it on any servers that have plugins which depend on it, and specify it as a dependency in your plugin.yml like this:
+EnderLibs can be a standalone plugin, so you will need to install it on any servers that have plugins which depend on it, and specify it as a dependency in your plugin.yml like this:

 `depend: [EnderLibs]`

+Or you can just build your plugin with the extracted libraries.

 To get the jar, download it from the releases tab here on [GitHub](https://github.com/EnderGamingFilms/EnderLibs/releases)